Kaiutzi21/Tekken8Movesets/t8_KING_DLC/Documentary.md

 ## ws.2,2
 	- Strong aerial tailspins airborne opponents
-	- sped up the transition to JGSp
+	- sped up the transition to JGR

 ## f+2,1
 	- Changed on hit reaction for airborne opponents, no longer sending them grounded